 The Advantages and Disadvantages of X-Ray Photoelectron Spectroscopy (XPS/ESCA)

 Pop quiz, quality control specialists and product developers.
 Which is a better surface analysis method: X-Ray Photoelectron Spectroscopy (XPS) or Electron Spectroscopy for Chemical Analysis (ESCA)?
 The answer?
 Trick question.
-XPS and ESCA are actually the same technique.
-But fun and games aside, this materials testing method has wide ranging applications as an effective quality […]
+XPS spectroscopy and ESCA are actually the same technique.
+But fun and games aside, this materials testing method has wide ranging applications as an effective […]

 Plastics Analysis: 4 Examples of Materials Testing Techniques in Action